nasa/cumulus/website/versioned_docs/version-v9.9.0/workflows/workflow-configuration-how-to.md

 ---
-id: version-v9.9.0-workflow-configuration-how-to
+id: workflow-configuration-how-to
-title: Workflow Configuration How To's
+title: "Workflow Configuration How To's"
 hide_title: false
-original_id: workflow-configuration-how-to
 ---

 ## How to specify a bucket for granules